-Spouses, experiencing loss, miss the daily routine and companionship of marriage, when providing 24 hour care for a husband or wife becomes the daily routine.
+Spouses, experiencing loss, miss the daily routine, and companionship of marriage, when providing 24-hour care for a husband or wife becomes the daily routine.
 When a spouse passes away, the stress of caregiving transfers to the stress of having to start all over again but not knowing how.

 Aging parents and spouses who refuse care are common.
 “I don’t need any help,” is a repetitive response.
 Anger and frustration are felt by caregivers who realize the situation must change.
-When attempts to convince a loved one to accept help are unsuccessful, temporarily walking away or refusing to help may be the catalyst that results in change.
+When attempts to convince a loved one to accept help are unsuccessful, temporarily walking away or refusing to help may be the catalyst that results in a change.

-Caregivers become emotionally hooked to situations by insisting they know best.
-Sometimes yes, sometimes no. Encouraging loved ones to solve problems can have positive results.
+Caregivers become emotionally triggered by situations and become stuck in mental and emotional ruts.
+Encouraging loved ones to solve problems can have positive results.
 Giving up control can be beneficial.
 The “superman” complex of caregivers who rush in to save the day removes choice and responsibility from an aging parent and a spouse.
-Co-dependent relationships are damaging.

 Other proceedings are based on turf battles and interest in money.
 Situations that have played out in the public eye involve celebrities like Glenn Campbell, Casey Casem, Pat Bowlen owner of the Denver Broncos, and Peter Falk.
 These situations have the potential to permanently destroy family relationships.